Explicit block-encoding for partial differential equation-constrained optimization: Algorithm

 \subsubsection{Comparison of complexities}

 Here, we summarize the gate and space complexities of the proposed method compared with the conventional classical method, which are listed in Table~\ref{tbl:complexity}.
-As stated in Section~\ref{sec:classical_counterpart}, our algorithm has a better bound against the conventional classical algorithm, and has the potential for providing a polynomial speedup of degree $1 + d / \eta + 1/p$ for the system size of PDEs, $N$, an exponential speedup for the spatial dimension of PDEs, $d$, and a polynomial speedup of degree $1+1/p$ for the evolution time of PDEs, $T$.
+As stated in Section~\ref{sec:classical_counterpart}, our algorithm has a better bound against the conventional classical algorithm, and has the potential for providing a polynomial speedup of degree $1 + d / \eta + 2/p$ for the system size of PDEs, $N$, an exponential speedup for the spatial dimension of PDEs, $d$, and a polynomial speedup of degree $1+2/p$ for the evolution time of PDEs, $T$.
 These speedups are attributed to those in the underlying PDE simulation.
+Also, our algorithm exhibits a slightly better complexity bound on the number of design variables $M$, when $p < 5/2$.
+Note that the polynomial $N$-dependence obtained here is consistent with the broader literature on quantum PDE solvers~\cite{montanaro2016quantum, costa2019quantum}, where polynomial speedups for fixed spatial dimension are expected, while exponential improvements are typically associated with the spatial dimension itself.
+Recent dequantization results~\cite{sakamoto2025quantum} for geometrically local classical linear dynamics further support this interpretation.
 Also, as described in Section~\ref{sec:space_complexity}, our algorithm has an exponential space advantage over conventional classical approaches with respect to $N$ and $T$.
 These results suggest that our algorithm is suitable for problems involving large-scale and high-dimensional simulations with a moderate number of parameters.

+Note that the above comparison is with a fully classical approach, in which both the PDE simulation and the optimization are performed classically.
+Another relevant baseline for our framework is a hybrid approach that uses a quantum PDE solver for each objective evaluation, but still performs the outer optimization loop classically.
+Relative to that baseline, our framework can in principle retain the optimizer-side benefits of QHD, while avoiding repeated measurement and readout of the forward-simulation output.